 With today’s technology, it is now easier than ever to track your income and spending.
 Personally, I use Google Sheets to budget.
 I have the ability to access my budget on any computer with internet access along with my smartphone.
 Another great way to budget is through Mint.com.
 Signing up is free, and they have an app so you can update your budget on the go.

 Now that you can see just how easy it is to start your budget, I will quickly lay out why you want to budget and the benefits.

-You know how much you make: Ask someone how much take home income they have in a given month, you would be surprised the number of people who can’t give you a specific dollar amount.
-Knowing how much you make is vital to determining how much you can save and spend.
+You know how much you make: Ask someone how much take-home income they have in a given month, you would be surprised the number of people who can’t give you a specific dollar amount.
+Knowing how much you make is vital in determining how much you can save and spend.

 Enjoying your money: Budgeting allows you to feel confident about your spending habits.
 It allows you to plan for purchases and should limit financial stress on your life by worry about how you are going to pay for something.